gvwilson/sensibleadventures/bookster/bookster.md

 meditating.
 I heard you talking to someone, but there wasn't anyone else in the room."

 "*La*, that."
 Razi sighed.
-"It had been a day for stories and secrets, hasn't it?
-So, I will share one more with you, though I must ask you to keep it to yourself.
+"It has been a day for stories and secrets, hasn't it?
+So, I will share one more with you, though I ask you to keep it to yourself.
 You don't have to," he continued, raising a hand to forestall whatever Erileine had been about to say.
-"If you decide the captain really ought to know, then of course you will tell him.
+"If you decide your parents or the bosun really ought to know, then of course you will tell them.
 But…" He lowered his hand.
 "It may be nothing–just a grain of sand in her shoe.  *La*, and if she had any name but her own, no one would pay it any attention.
 I will therefore ask you to think carefully before repeating what I tell you."

 He waited, a lean dark figure in desert brown, standing in the early evening half-light on a narrow cobbled street a thousand gallops from